GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Tumble**.
 You may grant yourself an advantage to a [Rflx] save or an Athletics check which uses your [Rflx].
 You must complete a rest before doing so again.

+• **Tumbling Defense**.
+You must possess the Tumble feature before selecting this edge.
+When you are aware of an attack against you, you may use your reaction to expend the use of your Tumbvle feature.
+If you do, you gain a bonus to defense against that attack equal to your [Rflx] bonus and your minimum possible defense against the attack cannot be lower than your [Rflx] score.
+Additionally, if the attack is a critical failure or would qualify to damage armor against you, you may oerform a leap (representing your fantastic gymnastic getaway).
+That atacker cannot perform an attack of opportunity against this movement.

 • **Weapon Competency**.
 Select a weapon type.
 You gain a +1 bonus to all attacks made with the selected weapon type.
 You may select this multiple times, choosing a new weapon type each time.